 - 8 ounces cream cheese room temperature

-- In a small bowl, whisk flour, baking powder, baking soda, pumpkin pie spice, and salt.
+- In a small bowl, whisk flour, baking soda, cinnamon, baking powder, nutmeg, and salt together.
+Set aside.

-- In a separate bowl, mix brown sugar, yogurt, oil, egg replacer, and vanilla until combined.
-Gently stir in shredded carrots.
+- In a separate bowl, mix the oil with both sugars.
+Add the pineapple, prepared egg replacer, and vanilla extract and mix to incorporate.
+Add the dry ingredients and mix until combined.
+Gently stir in the shredded carrots.

-- Fill cupcake liners halfway full and bake cupcakes for 16-20 minutes, or until a toothpick inserted into the center of cupcakes comes out clean.
+- Fill the cupcake liners ⅔ of the way full and bake cupcakes for 18-20 minutes, or until a toothpick inserted into the center of cupcakes comes out clean.
 Allow cupcakes to cool before removing from tin and frosting.

 For the cream cheese frosting:

-- Using a stand mixer with the paddle attachment, beat cream cheese and butter until blended and creamy.
+- Using a stand mixer with the paddle attachment, beat cream cheese and butter until smooth and creamy.
 Slowly stream in powdered sugar, continuing to beat until fully combined and smooth.

 - Be sure to follow the instructions on the package of Bob's Red Mill Egg Replacer.
 Once mixed with water, the egg replacer must sit for just a few minutes to thicken.